Kendrick Lamar: 2009–2011: Overly Dedicated and Section.80

 After striking a music publishing deal with Warner/Chappell Music, Lamar released his fourth mixtape, Overly Dedicated, on September 14, 2010.
 It was his first project to be purchased through digital retailers.
 Reeves described Overly Dedicated as a partial "victory lap" that marked a shift in his songwriting.
 The mixtape peaked at number 72 on Billboards Top R&B/Hip-Hop Albums chart.
 Lamar served as Jay Rock's hype man for a second time during Tech N9ne's Independent Grind Tour, where Overly Dedicated was introduced to Dr. Dre.
 After watching the music video for the song "Ignorance Is Bliss" on YouTube, he reached out to Lamar with hopes of working with him and Snoop Dogg on his unfinished album, Detox.
 He also considered signing him to his record label, Aftermath Entertainment, and was encouraged to by artists such as J. Cole.

 Lamar entered a brief relationship with Nitty Scott, and was featured on XXLs 2011 Freshman Class list.
-He released his debut commercial mixtape, Section.80, on July 2, 2011, which was supported by its lead single "HiiiPower".
+He released his debut album, Section.80, on July 2, 2011, which was supported by its lead single "HiiiPower".
 The album explored conscious and alternative hip-hop styles and experimented with "stripped-down" jazz production.
 Ogden Payne of Forbes considers it to be "the genesis to [Lamar] successfully balancing social commentary with mass appeal."
 Section.80 marked Lamar's first appearance on the Billboard 200 chart, where it peaked at number 113.
 It sold approximately 5,000 copies in its first week of tracking, with minimal coverage from mainstream media outlets.
 To promote the album, Lamar performed at small venues and college campuses across the U.S. He was dubbed the "New King of the West Coast" by Snoop Dogg, Dr. Dre and the Game during a performance in West Los Angeles.
 Throughout the year, he appeared on the Game's The R.E.D.
 Album, Tech N9ne's All 6's and 7's, 9th Wonder's The Wonder Years, and Drake's Take Care.